-BASIC VERSION: For seventeen years, from 1992-2009, I was founding executive director of Miriam's House, a residence in Washington, DC for homeless women and their children living with AIDS.
+BASIC VERSION: For seventeen years, from 1992-2009, I was founding executive director of Miriam's House, a residence in Washington, DC for un-housed women and their children living with AIDS.
 I had to leave the work I loved due to chronic migraine, but later earned a Masters of Fine Arts in Nonfiction from Goucher College's low-residency program.
 I've published a memoir (HERE), as well as many essays in literary journals (HERE).

 In recent years, migraine research has led to the development of the first medications specifically targeted to migraine causes.
 Because the worst of my pain has gone from 4-6 days per month to 4-6 days per year, I've been able to study for a new career.
 I have recently earned my coaching certificate from Georgetown University's Health and Wellness Coaching Certificate program.
-Coaching ten pro bono clients has showed me how much I love coaching, and that I'm able to do it and still manage daily pain.
+Coaching ten pro bono clients and then, after graduating, Bright Beginnings staff, has showed me how much I love coaching, and that I'm able to do it and still manage daily pain.
 I am very grateful.

 MEMBERSHIPS: Institute of Coaching, Worldwide Women's Association, International Women's Writers Guild, Author's Guild CERTIFICATIONS: Georgetown University; National Board of Health and Wellness Coaching (proof provided upon request)

-DETAILED VERSION: Since November 1990, when I moved to Washington, DC for a volunteer position at a house for homeless, pregnant women, my mission has been about serving others--especially those typically disenfranchised and ignored by society.
+DETAILED VERSION: Since November 1990, when I moved to Washington, DC for a volunteer position at a house for un-housed, pregnant women, my mission has been about serving others--especially those typically disenfranchised and ignored by society.

-After 18 months in the volunteer position, I began developing Miriam's House--a residence for DC's homeless women living with AIDS, some with children.
+After 18 months in the volunteer position, I began developing Miriam's House--a residence for DC's un-housed women living with AIDS, some with children.
 Development took three years.
 In December 1995, my husband and I moved into our apartment on the second floor, planning to live and work among the residents.
 We did so for fourteen years.
 I tell the story of our lives at Miriam's House in my 2017 memoir, "Nowhere Else I Want to Be."

 By 2009, the migraines that began when I was a teenager had become chronic.
 I had to leave my beloved work at Miriam's House.
 It broke my heart.